HaikuArchives/Calc/Readme.md

-# Calculator for BeOS R4, R4.5, and R5.
+# Calculator

 ![](screenshot.png)

 This is a very simple scientific calculator meant as an experiment and learning experience in writing for BeOS.
-Please send me bugs/questions/gripes, but please don't file lawsuits if your taxes don't come out just right!
+Please send me bugs/questions/gripes, but don't file lawsuits if your taxes do not come out just right!

 ## How to install

-Since you are reading this document, I'll assume you have already finished installing!
-The Calculator is a stand-alone application that can be launched and enjoyed right out of the box.
+Simply run ```make```.

 ## How to use

 I assume that you are already familiar with handheld calculators, so I'll omit the really basic stuff.
 Just launch the application and use it.
 However, there are a few subtle points:

-The **inv** button is a modifier that gives the _inverse trig functions_.
-Click the **inv** button followed by one of the three trig buttons (**sin** **cos** **tan**).
-The inverse feature resets itself after each single use.
+* The <kbd>inv</kbd> button is a modifier that gives the **inverse trig functions**.
+Click the <kbd>inv</kbd> button followed by one of the three trig buttons (<kbd>sin</kbd> <kbd>cos</kbd> <kbd>tan</kbd>).
+The inverse feature resets itself after every single use.

-The **deg** button is a toggle that behaves in the classic unintuitive way:  when the button says _deg_ the trig functions operate in degrees;  clicking the button changes its label to _rad_ and makes trig functions operate in radians.
+* The <kbd>deg</kbd> button is a toggle that behaves in the classic unintuitive way:  when the button says **deg** the trig functions operate in degrees;  clicking the button changes its label to **rad** and makes trig functions operate in radians.

-The **C** button clears the current input.
-Clicking **C** a second time in a row resets the calculator's stack and input.
+* The <kbd>C</kbd> button clears the current input.
+Clicking <kbd>C</kbd> a second time in a row resets the calculator's stack and input.

 ### Keyboard shortcuts:
   * The obvious <kbd>0</kbd> ... <kbd>9</kbd> , <kbd>=</kbd> , <kbd>/</kbd> , <kbd>+</kbd> , <kbd>C</kbd> , <kbd>.</kbd> , etc.